codi639/influxdb_auditor/README.md

 - 401 Authorization Failed - Double-check your credentials.
 Even the best spies get caught if they use the wrong password!
 - Connection Issues - Ensure your InfluxDB server is running and accessible.
 It's hard to count rows if the server is playing hide and seek.
+- ModuleNotFoundError: No module named 'faker' - Well...
+You should try to read the prerequisites.

 ## License
 This toolset is provided as-is.
 Use it responsibly, and remember: with great power (to manage databases) comes great responsibility. 🚀